-What is a young carer?
+What is a young carer? - CBBC Newsround

 Anne Longfield, the Children's Commissioner for England, said: "The contribution young carers make to others every day is remarkable.
 Yet it is still the case that far too many are not even being identified."

-If you think that you might be acting as a young carer but not getting the support you need to do this, Laura has some advice.
+If you think that you might be acting as a young carer but not getting the support you need to do this, Laura from Carers Trust has some advice.

 "You can talk to someone you trust and ask for their help to get you more support.
 This could be someone else in your family, or an adult you are close to - maybe an aunt or uncle, or your friend's mum or dad.
 It could be someone outside of your family like a teacher, doctor or nurse, youth worker, sports coach or faith leader.